crizant/dart_map_enhancer/README.md

 );
 // Output: Peter

-// or if you prefer the json "dot notation": print( peter.getIn('name.firstName'.split('.')),
+// or if you prefer the JSON "dot notation": print( peter.getIn('name.firstName'.split('.')),
 );